 Will I keep my Etsy shop?
 I don’t know.

-I like teaching far more than I like merely putting products in people’s hands (which is why I love doTERRA – I get to do both).
+I like teaching far more than I like merely putting products in people’s hands.
 I also like encouraging people to try my recipes and tweak them to make them their own.
 And I really like just giving stuff away.

-So, I have a gift for you: the recipe for my healing balm (a.k.a.
+So, I have a gift for you: the recipe for The Balm (a.k.a.
 Awesome Sauce).

 This ointment is great and makes a difference quickly.
 It works wonders on bruises and other minor owies and I wouldn’t recommend anything else for caring for tattoos.
 Here’s what I’ve used it for: